jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 9
 -
 ; Edifice,Fame,Yard
-An Arena is a large public structure, traditionally open to the air, surrounded by seating and viewing areas.
+An Arena is a large public <<structure|Settlement-Structures>>, traditionally open to the air, surrounded by seating and viewing areas.
 It’s used for staging competitions, athletics, gladiatorial combats, and elaborate entertainments and spectacles.
 -

 **Lots** 4; **Cost** 6 Lumber, 12 Stone